limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## 5 Afghanistan  2005      1330   365     0.13  Electoral Autoc~ Eastern Mediterr~
 ## 6 Afghanistan  2006      1650   406     0.225 Electoral Autoc~ Eastern Mediterr~
 ```

-## Filling in missing values

-We note that the `democracy`, `regime`, and `region` variables are missing for some years.
-It is possible that the level of demo

 ## Creating new variables